-I wrote 18 articles for the Union-Tribune including Sunday features, weekend previews and the visual arts sections of the spring, summer and fall special editions.
-One of my features, “Artist in the moment: Robert Irwin,” was reprinted in the Los Angeles Times on Sunday, April 24.
+For the San Diego Union-Tribune I wrote Sunday features, weekend previews and the visual arts sections of the 2016 spring, summer and fall special editions.
+One of my features, “Artist in the moment: Robert Irwin,” was reprinted in the Sunday Arts section of the Los Angeles Times.
 Full list of stories here.

 Rainmaker told the story of Charles Hatfield and the flood of 1916, using that as the entry point to discuss water, drought and climate change.
 The exhibition was on display at the San Diego Central Library Art Gallery from September 19 to November 29, and featured painting, photography, sculpture, interactive animation, poetry and historic artifacts.
 The artists were Adam Belt, Roman de Salvo, Michael Field, Lisa Hutton, Gabriel Kalmuss-Katz, Dominic Paul Miller, Margaret Noble, Scott Polach, Eva Struble, Joshua Tonies, Jim Wilsterman and Sheldon Wood.